JM-Weber/James-Weber/docs/long_view.md

-#### 3. How will changing atmospheric composition impact the effectiveness of climate change mitigation strategies such as re/afforestation or marine cloud brightening?
+#### 3. What role will atmospheric composition play in the effectiveness of climate change mitigation strategies such as re/afforestation or marine cloud brightening?